esa/sentinel1-ais-processor/README.md

 The expected output can be found in the directory `/Testcase/output`.
 Note: for the specific testcase no detections are expected to be demodulated from the H-V input channel.

 ### Outputs include:
-- Extracted ISP headers and de-interleaved raw data (.wav)
+- Extracted ISP headers and de-interleaved raw data (.asc)
 - Decoded AIS messages, named: `S1C_AI_L1_YYYYMMDDTHHMM_YYYYMMDDTHHMM.txt`
 - Binary detections from each AIS channel
 - Summary report with statistics for each input stream